jmgilmer/GoCNN/README.md

 ##Todo

 1. Use GoGui for better visualization of the model.
-2. Streamline the munging phase so it is easier to replicate on new machines.
+2. Streamline the install and munging phase so it is easier to replicate on new machines.
+Currently you will have to fight a lot of dependencies from a fresh clone.
 3. Find work around for the issue where GNU-go sometimes gets stuck in infinite loop when removing dead stones (currently I have to delete the bad sgf file and restart go_dataset_preprocessor.py).
 4. Try additional features such as previous moves, turns since move was played.
 5. Try different size model architectures.